viplrao/knights/README.md

 # Knights and Knaves
 ## CS50 AI Week1 Project1
-Set of propositional logic statements that allows the program to tell who is a knight (telling the truth) and who is a knave (telling lies) in various circumstances.
+Set of propositional logic statements that allows the program to tell who is a knight (telling the truth) and who is a knave (telling lies) in various circumstances.\
+Code in `logic.py` was provided by the course.